refractionPOINT/lce_doc/docs/qs-sigma_rules.md

 # Using the Sigma Rule Set

 Endpoint Detection & Response (EDR) uses rules to discover and take action against malicious behaviour.
-LimaCharlie uses its own YAML-based language to express Detection & Response (DR) rules and can also leverage existing community-based formats such as YARA and Sigma.

-The focus of this lesson is to get the user setup with [basic Sigma rule](https://github.com/refractionPOINT/rules/tree/master/Sigma) coverage across all endpoints.
-To do so we are going to deploy a mirror of the official Sigma rule.
-Later in the lesson we will show you how to create False Positive rules.

-The Sigma rule set is an open source signature format that can describe relevant log events in a straightforward manner.
-The rule format itself is very flexible and applicable to any type of log file.
-The main purpose of Sigma is to provide a structured form with which researchers and analysts can describe and share detection methods with the wider community.

-More information on Sigma: Generic Signature Format for SIEM Systems.

-## Endpoint Detection & Response

-Endpoint Detection & Response (EDR) uses rules to discover and take action against malicious behaviour.
 LimaCharlie uses a YAML-based language to express Detection & Response (DR) rules and can leverage existing community-based formats such as YARA and Sigma.

 In this lesson we are going to deploy a mirror of the official Sigma rule set which will enable solid coverage across the entire fleet.
 Later in the lesson we will show you how to create False Positive rules.